 He flexed his fingers.
-The man Jack was, above all things, a professional, or so he told himself, and he would not allow himself to smile until the job was completed.
+The man Jack was, above all things, a professional, or so he told himself, and he would not allow himself to they looked like dark mirrors: you could see the moon reflected in them, tiny and half full.